guiccastro/Projeto-FRIDA/README.md

 ## Example:
     $ python3 sanitizer.py -F

 In this example, the code will download the fullbogons based on the date from each MRT file and use them to filter the data.
+Here, if you want to try a longer test, you just need to download more files to be sanitized.
+There is a variable in this code which allows you to determine how many parallel sanitizations the code will run, the varible is called ``parallel_sanitization``, and its default value it's 2, but you can change this value if you want (just be warned that the more parallel sanitizations, the slower the computer can get).